 - Black people were sterilised.

-- Pysically disabled people, eg deaf people, and people with hereditary diseases were sterilised.
+- People with physical or sensory disabilities, eg deaf people, and people with hereditary diseases were sterilised.

 - Imprisoned people they regarded as 'anti-social' were sent to concentration camps.
 These included homosexuals, prostitutes, Jehovah's Witnesses, alcoholics, pacifists, beggars, hooligans and criminals.